danielgallagher0/bluetooth-hci/README.md

     }

-The entire Bluetooth HCI is implemented in terms of these functions that handle the low-level I/O. To read events, you can use the `host::uart::UartHci` trait, which defines a `read` function.
-The easiest way to specify the vendor-specific event type is via type inference:
+The entire Bluetooth HCI is implemented in terms of these functions that handle the low-level I/O.

-    fn process_event(e: hci::event::Event<MyVendorEvent>) {
-        // do stuff with e
-    }
-    // elsewhere...
-    process_event(controller.read()?)